glitch452/MMM-PlexNowPlaying/README.md

 ## Manually Choose a Version

 To use an older version of this module, use your terminal to:
-1. Navigate to your MMM-LocalTemperature folder.
-If you are using the default installation directory, use the command:<br>`cd ~/MagicMirror/modules/MMM-LocalTemperature`
+1. Navigate to your MMM-PlexNowPlaying folder.
+If you are using the default installation directory, use the command:<br>`cd ~/MagicMirror/modules/MMM-PlexNowPlaying`
 2. Fetch all the available tags<br>`git fetch`
 3. Show all the available tags<br>`git tag`
 4. Checkout one of the available tags<br>`git checkout {tag_name}`<br>Example: `git checkout v1.0.0`

 To switch back to the latest version, use your terminal to:
-1. Navigate to your MMM-LocalTemperature folder.
-If you are using the default installation directory, use the command:<br>`cd ~/MagicMirror/modules/MMM-LocalTemperature`
+1. Navigate to your MMM-PlexNowPlaying folder.
+If you are using the default installation directory, use the command:<br>`cd ~/MagicMirror/modules/MMM-PlexNowPlaying`
 2. Checkout the master branch<br>`git checkout master`

 ## License